-French 1004 is the second course in a two-course sequence designed for Intermediate students of French.
-Through class activities, web-based language practice and homework assignments, this course consolidates and expands upon the skills acquired in French 1003.
-Students learn to produce more complex levels of oral and written discourse where they can give opinions, make proposals, and build arguments.
-Additionally, students continue to increase their knowledge of French and Francophone cultures.
+French 1003 is the first course in a two-course sequence designed for Intermediate students of French.
+Through class activities, web-based language practice and homework assignments, this course builds on the skills acquired in beginning level French in order to increase students’ active vocabulary, reinforce their mastery of basic grammar, and develop their ability to deal with more complex structures (verbal phrases, subordinate clauses).
+Attention is also paid to developing basic writing skills.
+Additionally, students continue to expand their knowledge of French and Francophone cultures.

-ACTFL proficiency level: Intermediate Mid / Intermediate High
+ACTFL proficiency level: Intermediate Low / Intermediate Mid

 It is the policy of the Department that classes be conducted in French.

 Here are some useful expressions for asking questions and participating in class!:

 S'il vous plaît, comment dit-on "---"?
 (How do you say "---"?)

 Excusez-moi, que veut dire "---"?
 (What does "---" mean?)

 Je n'ai pas bien compris.
 (I didn't really understand.)

 Est-ce que vous pouvez répéter s'il vous plaît?
 (Can you please repeat (that)?)

 And be sure to read our "page e-mail" when writing any message to your professor.